LLNL/lbann/docs/BuildingLBANN.md

       variable.
 This behavior allows autotools-based builds to pickup the correct libraries but interferes with the way that CMake sets up RPATHs.
-To correctly establish the RPATH, please unset the variable as noted above, or you can explicity pass the RPATH fields to CMake using a command such as:
+To correctly establish the RPATH, please unset the variable as noted above, or you can explicitly pass the RPATH fields to CMake using a command such as:
       ```bash
       cmake -DCMAKE_INSTALL_RPATH=$(sed 's/:/;/g' <<< "${LIBRARY_PATH}") \
             -DCMAKE_BUILD_RPATH=$(sed 's/:/;/g' <<< "${LIBRARY_PATH}") \